 - Take the Sustainability Pledge.
 It’s quick, easy — and demonstrates your commitment to living green!

 - Be a sustainability leader through internships, clubs, and volunteer opportunities.
-Learn more about former OSI interns who were chosen two years in a row as Emory’s sole Student Employee of the Year in 2017 and 2018.
+Learn more about former OSI interns who were chosen two years in a row as Emory’s Student Employee of the Year in 2018 and 2019.

 - Need funding for a sustainable idea on campus?
 Apply for one of OSI’s Incentives Funds.